 Pumpkin bread makes perfect presents for co-workers and family.
 It also makes anyone's house smell like a Thanksgiving dream.
 If you make it with your own pumpkin puree you can really said you made it from scratch.

-If all else fails, a carved pumpkin makes wonderful compost.
+If all else fails, a jack-o-lantern makes a wonderful compost pile.
 They break down within a couple of weeks and give your garden some much-needed nutrients.
+You just need a compost bin for your old pumpkins.